fizyr/keras-retinanet/README.md

 bird,2
 ```

+### Convert annotation format to CSV
+Here is a sample workflow to prepare your own datase.

+1. Correct images for training
+2. Create annotations of images using [LabelImg](https://github.com/tzutalin/labelImg) with Pascal VOC xml format
+3. Convert annotation format from Pascal VOC xml format to CSV format using [akchan/conv_pascal_to_csv: Training data converter for fizyr/keras-retinanet](https://github.com/akchan/conv_pascal_to_csv)
+4. Start to train your model!

 ## Debugging
 Creating your own dataset does not always work out of the box.
 There is a [`debug.py`](https://github.com/fizyr/keras-retinanet/blob/master/keras_retinanet/bin/debug.py) tool to help find the most common mistakes.